jonathanabila/best-route-api/README.md

  - Docker-Compose

 ### How to run the project
+`$ docker-compose up api`

+if you want to raise the environment with the interface in the terminal you must do:
-`$ docker-compose up`
+`$ docker-compose run terminal`

 #### Dependency
-You must place the file `input-routes.csv` inside the dist directory.
+You must place the file `input-routes.csv` inside the dist directory for both interfaces.

 ### How to use the API